Reedsburg Area High School

 Reedsburg Area High School is a public high school located in Reedsburg, Wisconsin, and is a part of the School District of Reedsburg.
 The high school was built in 1998 by Kraemer Brothers.
 It serves more than 900 students in grades 9-12 from Reedsburg, Loganville, La Valle, Ironton, Rock Springs, and the surrounding communities.
 Reedsburg Area High School's mascot is Herbie the Beaver.
 The school's colors are navy and white.

 Description

-Katie Mathews and Matt Bauer are the current principal and associate principal, respectively.
-Aaron May is the activities director and Miranda Strutz is the Dean of Students.
+Katie Mathews and Matt Bauer are the current principals.
 The school offers AP courses and dual-credit classes with nearby Madison Area Technical College.
 RAHS offers several music options, along with a fall musical or one-act play, and a play in the spring.
 There are many sports and clubs available to all students.

 History

 Early history

 The first high school in Reedsburg was established in 1875.
 A new brick building was built in 1903 to better serve the larger population in Reedsburg.
 The new building was able to accommodate 120 students, compared to the roughly 50 student capacity of the previous school.
 This new building was 3 storeys tall, and included many state of the art amenities, such as drinking fountains, full electrical lighting, and a large athletic field.
 Due to the growing population of Reedsburg, they built a large addition to the school building in 1923, doubling the capacity to 260 students.
 In 1937, South School was built, and most grades were transferred to the new school.

 It had become clear that Reedsburg would need a new high school building, as South School was beyond maximum capacity.
 The school board voted to purchase 22 acres of land on Webb Avenue, called the "Hay Creek Site".
 Several community members disapproved of this action, claiming that the swampy grounds would not provide a stable foundation.
 With the recommendation of the Board of Education, they moved ahead with the Hay Creek Site, but only building a one story structure due to the swampy conditions.
 Using funds donated by Herbert H. Webb, they called this new school Webb High School.